Prague Escape Rooms

 Prague Escape Rooms call it “Language-free” but in general it’s in basic English or Czech.
 It all depends on the “props” which may be oral or written instructions that need to be followed but several of the Prague Escape Rooms can be adapted to other European languages.
 If you are doing this as a team it really only needs one English speaker on the team for him/her to receive instructions and translate for the others.

 Who Should Do It

 Children over 10, abstract thinkers, problem solvers, role players and people who are not claustrophobic.
 Read any reviews and it will give you an idea of difficulty based on player experience.

+My recommended games above are in a shopping centre with proper evacuation routes.
 Always confirm with the provider what emergency procedures are in place for evacuation.